Healthdirect Free Australian health advice you can count on.

 The person who answers your triple zero (000) call will ask you questions to decide whether it is an emergency.

-If they consider it is an emergency, they will send an ambulance.
-They might also give first aid advice on what to do until the ambulance arrives.
-If so, it is important that you follow the advice.
+If it is an emergency, they will send an ambulance.
+They might also give you first aid advice over the phone, so you know what to do until the ambulance arrives.
+For this reason, it is important that you stay on the phone, unless the operator tells you to hang up.
+Follow the operator's advice while you wait for the ambulance to arrive.

 Will I always be taken to a hospital?

+No, not always.
 When the ambulance arrives, the ambulance officers or paramedics who attend will assess you.
-You might be treated on site or they might decide you need to be taken to hospital.
-Alternatively, you might be referred to other healthcare services.
+You might be treated on site, or they might decide you need to go to hospital for further tests or treatment.
+They might also refer you to other healthcare services.

 What is the cost of an ambulance?

-The charges, if you call an ambulance or if someone else orders an ambulance for you, vary between states.
-State ambulance services may charge a call-out fee or a per kilometre fee or both.
+Some state ambulance services charge a call-out fee, and others charge a per kilometre fee, or both.
 The costs can be very high in some states.

 To find out more about the fees in your state, visit: